 Amsterdam is an open-minded and internationally oriented city, where mavericks and talented professionals like to live and work, and it’s a city where they can afford to do so too.
 Starting a business here is easy and inexpensive.
 There are plenty of starter platforms where new entrepreneurs are actively supported and supervised, and the knowledge and facilities of this city’s science and research institutions are increasingly accessible.

 What’s more, many practical issues have been addressed and problems solved in recent months.
-As a result, a budding entrepreneur from outside the EU can now apply for a start-up visa, as a close cooperation with the Amsterdam Expatcenter has eased visa applications.
+As a result, a budding entrepreneur from outside the EU can now apply for a startup visa, as a close cooperation with IN Amsterdam has eased visa applications.
 Previously, if an entrepreneur came here with promising plans but not such a certain income, they were ineligible for a lengthy stay in the Netherlands.
-Now, they can appeal for a start-up status.
+Now, they can appeal for a startup status.
 Within a few days, we can determine whether the applicant is legally allowed to stay in the Netherlands for two years and try to build a business here.

 Startup in residence